carleton-cs257-spring17/cs257assignment/WebApp/readme.txt

 ==== Run this app on your own computer ====

 1. Chrome has bugs, Safari works well.
 But Safari does not support html date input, you need to type the date by yourself.
+I also disable cache when using Safari.

 2. Allow pop-ups in Chrome in order to enable Google calendar page to show up.
 Add extension Allow-Control-Allow-Origin to make API work properly.
 Disable cross-origin restrictions when using Safari.